Arivima/LeWagon_Pokedex/README.md

   <a href="#"><img src="https://img.shields.io/badge/uvicorn-pink.svg?style=for-the-badge&logo=gunicorn&logoColor=purple" alt="uvicorn" height="26" /></a>
   </p>

-This project was done at le Wagon in two weeks, during the Data Science Bootcamp.
-With this project you can classify by types and names the 151 first pocket monster (A.K.A Pokémon), thanks to a CNN model.
+This project was done at Le Wagon in two weeks, during the Data Science Bootcamp.
+With this project you can classify by types and names the 151 first pocket monsters (A.K.A Pokémon), thanks to a CNN model.
 But that's not it !
-You can also genrate new one thanks to a GAN model.
+You can also generate new ones thanks to a GAN model 🔥

 To test the app, go on this website : https://pokemon-generator-1672.streamlit.app/